 Mark shows us the answer to that question with the 'inner' story, an incident in which Jesus performs a classic exorcism.
 Jesus is confronted by a man with an unclean spirit, Mark tells us, but it becomes immediately clear that it is the unclean spirit who is both in control of the man and doing the confronting with Jesus.
-In a short struggle that sounds a lot like a TV superheroes cartoon, the ugly spirit challenges Jesus, Jesus orders the unclean spirit to both shut up and come out, and it does, kicking and screaming.
+In a short struggle that sounds a lot like a scene from a Steven Seagal movie the ugly spirit challenges Jesus, Jesus orders the unclean spirit to both shut up and come out, and it does, kicking and screaming.
 Yeee, wahh! - and Jesus wins.
-Clearly wins.
+Jesus not only wins, Jesus clearly wins.
 Jesus easily wins with a simple command even while teaching, just as if handling an unruly student (ah, yes, that would usually have been me!).
-This was no knock-down, drag-emout fight filled with tension, with the spectators wondering who will win.
+This was no knock-down, drag-em-out fight filled with tension, with the spectators wondering who will win.

 This was a quick one-two-three clash between titanic forces that was over in the blink of an eye, hardly disturbing the assembled congregation in the synagogue, and with Jesus the clear winner.

 Mind you, the issue of the man with the unclean spirit in the synagogue raises some questions, not the least of which is how did he get in?
 Synagogue worship called for ritualistic purity - one could neither enter nor participate in worship if one was 'unclean', so the unclean spirit must not have been noticeable in the man, or he would never have been allowed into the synagogue.
-It raises the question, "Is it possible that there are people today worshipping in church, people who would automatically be included among the righteous and pure, who in truth are harbouring an unclean spirit or two?"
-As Gibbs would say on NCIS, "Ya think, Dinozzo?"
+And so that raises the question, "Is it possible that there are people today worshipping in church, people who would automatically be included among the righteous and pure, who in truth are harbouring an unclean spirit or two?"
+As Gibbs would say on NCIS, "Ya think, Dinozzo?!"

 In any event, that must have initially been a scene of some chaos and terror in that synagogue on that Sabbath.
-I think any of us would be terrified to recognize encountering the voice of evil anywhere, let alone in a Holy place of worship.
+I think any of us would be terrified by encountering and recognizing the voice of evil anywhere, let alone in a Sanctuary, a Holy place of worship.
 The appearance of true evil speaking out loud right here would have many of us running for the doors, which reminds me of a joke from my sister Sue that I used a few years ago.
 I don't usually include full jokes in a sermon, but the image of people running for the doors amidst the struggle with evil is too strong to resist.
 According to the joke, Satan appeared at the front of the church one Sunday morning, and the congregation did just what we might expect - they ran for the doors.
 All except for one old gentleman who remained sitting calmly in his pew.
 The devil approached him and roared, "Do you know who I am?"
 The man calmly and quietly replied, "Yep".
 "Do you know what I can do?"
 Satan roared with brimstone breath.
 "Yep", replied the man.
 "Why then aren't you afraid?", Satan bellowed in frustration.
-"Been married 48 years to your sister."
+The old man replied, "Been married 48 years to your sister."